Whakaari/White Island Alert Level Raised Following Eruption

 The volcanic alert level has been raised to level 3 and aviation code orange following an eruption at 5:35pm yesterday.

-Earth Science New Zealand Duty Volcanologist Steven Sherburn said a "single slug of dark grey volcanic ash that rose to about 1300 m elevation over 2 minutes," was observed from cameras at Te Kaha and Whakatāne.
+Earth Science New Zealand Duty Volcanologist Steven Sherburn said a "single slug of dark grey volcanic ash that rose to about 1300 metre elevation over two minutes," was observed from cameras at Te Kaha and Whakatāne.

 This comes a week after Whakaari was downgraded to a volcanic alert level two following a period of minor volcanic unrest.